How to Increase the ROI of Your Dental PPC Campaign

 by Tyson Downs

 Pay-per-click (PPC) advertising is an awesome way for dentists to generate new business online.
 It can also deliver a very high return-on-investment (ROI) — provided you do it right.
 Organic search engine optimization is important, but it can only get you so far.
-If you want to grow your practice, you can’t neglect PPC for dentists.
+If you want to grow your practice, you can’t neglect PPC for dentists, it is one of most effective dental marketing strategies you can do.

-One study found that when people are searching for a product or service, PPC ads grab nearly two-thirds of all clicks on Google’s search engine results page.
+One study found that when people are searching for a product or service, PPC ads grab nearly two-thirds of all clicks on Google’s search engine results.
 That’s impressive, but there’s more to Google Ads than just increasing your clicks.

 Listen to this blog post: